Skip to content

 Task

-A Task represents a specific prompt and set of tools available.
+A Task represents a specific prompts and set of tools available.
 A list of validators is assigned to validate the performance.

 Task class definition